Skip to main content

 What we propose to do about it

-Implement an optional $/cancelRequest notification method (inspired by the Language Server Protocol) that uses JSON-RPC 2.0 notification format, allowing either party (client or agent) to cancel any outstanding request by its ID.
+Implement an optional $/cancel_request notification method (inspired by the Language Server Protocol) to both Agent and Client that uses JSON-RPC 2.0 notification format, allowing either party (client or agent) to cancel any outstanding request by its ID.
 The mechanism will be:

 • Flexible: Provides two response options when cancellation is received: